 #Update macOS

 Open System Settings > General > Software Update (not “System Preferences,” which was renamed in macOS Ventura).
 Install any pending updates.
-Apple fixed several AirPlay discovery bugs in macOS Sonoma 14.4 and later.
+Apple’s macOS Sonoma release notes states that AirPlay discovery bugs affecting Sonoma 14.0-14.3 were resolved in 14.4.

 #Enable AirPlay Receiver

-In System Settings > General > AirDrop & Handoff, make sure AirPlay Receiver is turned on.
-This setting controls whether your Mac can receive AirPlay connections and also affects outgoing discovery on some configurations.
+In System Settings > General > AirDrop & Handoff, make sure AirPlay Receiver is on.
+This affects both receiving and outgoing discovery.

 #Check AirPlay in Control Center